near/NEPs/proposals/0000-template.md

     /// Threshold for closing the poll, i.e, if the ratio of stake on a certain proposal over total stake reaches
     /// threshold, the poll is closed.
     threshold: Fraction,
+    /// Fee required to submit a proposal to avoid spamming the state.
+    proposal_init_fee: Balance,
     /// Voting result. `None` means the poll is still open.
     result: Option<ProposalId>,
 }